catwalkghost/healthera-front-end/README.md

 ## Testing Strategy

-The application includes comprehensive tests for different aspects of the codebase:
+The application includes tests for key components and utilities:

 ### 1. Component Testing